The-GANners/AI-Image-Suite/README.md

     * High redundancy embedding for **robustness against attacks**.
     * All metrics are computed and displayed in the web UI for transparency.
     *  Real-time preview and batch download functionality.
+    *  Support for Watermark Extraction (Binary Pattern) with verification functionality.

 ### 🔐 Authentication & User Management
 * **Firebase Authentication** - Secure, cross-device authentication